Analysis | Sorry, Mr. President, but the ‘real polls’ are actual polls, not rally crowds

 His strategy to that end is obviously to insist that the polls are wrong to imply a closer race — and then blame alleged fraud for shifting the final results against him.
 What happens then is the million-dollar question: Does Trump demand that valid votes be dismissed, spurring a potentially dangerous schism in perceptions of the results?
 Or does he simply use that accusation the way he has used other fraud claims during his presidency, to explain away his popular-vote loss?

-There is, however, no reason to think that the polls are actually wrong.
+There is, however, no reason to think that the polls are wrong.

 We’ve been over this before.
 Yes, some state polls underestimated Trump’s support, leading to his chances of election being underestimated.
 Nationally, though, the polls were quite accurate.
 This year, if the state polling averages hold where they are right now and are all exactly as wrong as they were in 2016, former vice president Joe Biden will win the electoral college by 100 votes.